anaimi/farawla/Farawla/bin/Debug/readme.txt

 To take full advantage of what Farawla has to offer, keep reading.

+== Installation
+There is no installation.
+Just place the folder containing Farawla anywhere in your file system, and drag then drop Farawla.exe to your quick launch bar or startup menu to create a shortcut.
+Also make sure to check out the Settings dialog (hover mouse to the right) and to specify File Associations.

 == Sidebar & Context Menu
 Just in case you didn't notice, there's a sidebar on your right.
 Move your mouse to the right and it will slowly appear.
 Hopefully you won't have to use it much (you'll use the keyboard